aishwarya0714/Daily-Preparation-/JavaBasic.md

    - object of string will be stored in pool.
 2. Immutability
    - If you want to make changes in in existing string.. it will not do that.. instead it will create a new object of that string
+   - Why String objects are immutable in Java?💡

+As Java uses the concept of String literal.
+Suppose there are 5 reference variables, all refer to one object "Sachin".
+If one reference variable changes the value of the object, it will be affected by all the reference variables.
+That is why String objects are immutable in Java.

 ### to deal with this java has stringbuilder class
 - StringBhilder in mutable.